LeeVincent3231/NYC-Citibike-Database-Analysis-Using-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/405be956-8be7-4c44-a3f9-3fdeca33eeb1)

 **Insights**
-- Identify high-volume routes: The top 3 popular routes start and end at the same station, indicating high cycling activity, particularly in recreational areas like Central Park, suggesting the need to ensure adequate bike availability.
+- **Identify high-volume routes**: The top 3 popular routes start and end at the same station, indicating high cycling activity, particularly in recreational areas like Central Park, suggesting the need to ensure adequate bike availability.
-- Optimize resource allocation: Understanding ridership patterns helps NYC Bike focus on maintaining and expanding popular routes, ensuring stations in high-demand areas have sufficient bicycles available.
+- **Optimize resource allocation**: Understanding ridership patterns helps NYC Bike focus on maintaining and expanding popular routes, ensuring stations in high-demand areas have sufficient bicycles available.
-- Support expansion and marketing efforts: Insights into popular routes and rider demographics can inform the addition of new stations and targeted promotions to enhance rider convenience and encourage increased usage.
+- **Support expansion and marketing efforts**: Insights into popular routes and rider demographics can inform the addition of new stations and targeted promotions to enhance rider convenience and encourage increased usage.

 ### Identifying Stations with Longest Average Trip Durations
 Note that the durations are measured in seconds.